kmadel/blog/content/posts/native-kubernetes-continuous-delivery/native-k8s-cd.md

 [Jenkins X](https://jenkins-x.io/documentation/), a cloud native version of Jenkins, "is a CI/CD platform for Kubernetes."
 And Jenkins X - with its integration of Tekton and Prow - provides Native K8s CD.

 ### Why reinvent the wheel?
 A really interesting thing about a number of these Native K8s CD projects is the synergy between them.
 Prow integrated Knative Build as a job execution engine - [adding Tekton and Jenkins X support as job execution engines is in the works](https://github.com/kubernetes/test-infra/pull/11888).
 Knative Build, Tekton and Jenkins X use Prow for their own CI/CD.
 It is also worth pointing out that [Tekton and Jenkins X are both inaugural projects](https://cd.foundation/projects/) of the new [Continuous Delivery Foundation (CDF)](https://cd.foundation/).
-I believe this synergy will continue, and with the growing momemtum of the CDF, will make it easier than ever for all CI/CD practitioners to adopt Native K8s CD.
+I believe this synergy will continue, and with the growing momentum of the CDF, will make it easier than ever for all CI/CD practitioners to adopt Native K8s CD.

 In the next posts in this series I will explore some of these tools/platforms in greater detail, explore the synergy between them and explain how they provide Native K8s CD.
 I will be taking a look at: [Tekton](../tekton-standardizing-native-kubernetes-cd), Prow and then look at how Jenkins X brings everything together in one easy to use Native K8s CD platform.